openstack-archive/refstack/README.rst

 This project support collection and publication of Community Test results for OpenStack.
 There are multiple components of this effort:

+* `RefStack <doc/refstack.md>`_: Community-facing API for registration of interop-compliance endpoints for on-demand testing.
 * `TCUP <doc/tcup.md>`_: Portable, Containerized Tempest for Community running and reporting results to RefStack
-* `RefStack <doc/refstack.md>`_: Community-facing API for registration of interop-compliance endpoints and credentials for on-demand testing.
 * Driver Test

 Participate